AndreMikulec/base/readme.md

 ### No Code Signing

 In the
-https://github.com/rwinlib/base/blob/master/appveyor.yml file, removed is the signing section.
+file https://github.com/rwinlib/base/blob/master/appveyor.yml, removed, is the signing section.
 The file `C:\jeroen.pfx` is not available.

 ### R Tests are Skipped